web4hub/Odpr/README.md

 1. Fork or clone the repo.
 You will likely want to setup your own repo, therefore you could possibly perform the following steps (below is my own workflow as an example, there are more possible ways to do this). (see https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github for another example)

-        fork repo on gitlab to your new project path (and rename paths in project settings) git clone your-new-repo-on-gitlab # on your local machine git remote add upstream git@gitlab.com:electrocnic/vue-django-ci-cd-boilerplate.git
+        fork repo on gitlab to your new project path rename paths in project settings: gitlab project-url, gitlab project name git clone your-new-repo-on-gitlab # on your local machine git remote add upstream git@gitlab.com:electrocnic/vue-django-ci-cd-boilerplate.git
         git checkout -b vue-django-ci-cd-boilerplate # make new branch where you pull updates from this repo